okazdal/tik_topology/README.md

 - Second command will draw the topology and store it in a file named `isp_name`.html.
 You can find these files under topos folder.

+- If you run into ssl errors, you can use '--insecure yes' which will use api service instead of api-ssl